alexanderdevm/sails-projects/README.md

 # sails-projects

-For the moment sample project on getting to know sails
+For the moment sample project on getting to know sails# node_ldap_auth